nakulmitra/java-interview-questions/README.md

 public void show(String[] names) { }
 ```

-### What happens when you pass `null` to a varargs method?
+### What happens when we pass `null` to a varargs method?

-If you pass `null`, the method receives a `null` reference, not an empty array — leading to `NullPointerException` if accessed.
+If we pass `null`, the method receives a `null` reference, not an empty array — leading to `NullPointerException` if accessed.

 ```java
 show(null); // show(String... names) -> names is null